tillitis/tkey-verification/README.md

 7. Sign a digest of a message consisting of the UDI, firmware digest, and signer public key with vendor's private Sigsum key, creating a Sigsum log [request file](#submit-request-file).
+8. Publish the request file to the Sigsum monitor.
-8. Submit the request file to the Sigsum log, collecting the proof.
+9. Submit the sigsum request included in the request file to the Sigsum log, collecting the proof.
-9. Build the verification file, including the Sigsum proof.
+10. Build the verification file, including the Sigsum proof.
-10. Publish the [verification file](#verification-file), indexed by the UDI.
+11. Publish the [verification file](#verification-file), indexed by the UDI.
-11. (Transfer the digest of the message to the future Sigsum monitor.)
+12. (Transfer the digest of the message to the future Sigsum monitor.)

+The checksum of a TKey must be present at the monitor before submitting the TKey identity to the log

 The following diagram contains an overview of how data flows during provisioning at Tillitis: